darencard/RADpipe/README.md

 ## Other Scripts:
 1. sigThreshold_bootstrap.py: Returns a threshold for significance based on bootstrap resampling of a given column (i.e., a population genetic statistic).
 2. genotype_from_VCF.py: Returns either genotype likelihood matrices (with format designated by user) or variant alignments for downstream programs.
-3. entropyStart.R: Produces MCMC starting points for the Entropy program using output from genotype_from_VCF.py.
+3. entropyStart.R: Produces MCMC starting points for the Entropy program (Gompert et al. 2014) using output from genotype_from_VCF.py.
+4. meta_sort_NGSadmix.py: Formats admixture proportion output from NGSadmix () so it can be manipulated and plotted using admixturePlot.R.
+Will likely adjust so that alternate outputs can be parsed.
+5. admixturePlot.R: Produces admixture bar plot (i.e., "Structure" plot) from formated output from meta_sort_NGSadmix.py for visualization.

 ## Running the Pipeline:
 Given that each script contains detailed usage information, no further details will be provided here for now.
 I hope to start filling in examples as time permits.

+## Acknowledgements:
+This pipeline benefited from many discussions with other members of the Castoe lab at the University of Texas at Arlington.
+Chris Nice (Texas State University) provided guidance on SNP calling and formating VCF files for downstream analyses.

 ## Citations
 ##### This Repository: